dlyubimov/ssvd-lsi/README.md

 Status: all code intended for this patch is here and unit tests (including larger tests) are succeeding.
 Unit tests are using hadoop in local mode only though; i haven't yet tested it with distributed Hadoop setup (which is why i call it alhpa-ish quality at this point).

+tag *preprocessing-verified* tags last point of successful distributed/scale test with verification of results.
+Use that.

 ### branch ssvd-wide (WIP)
 This branch introduces more efficient support for wider matrices (>30k nonzero data elements per row) in terms of